Sakshi-8/Quantum-Mechanics-MTE-Project/README.md

-# Quantum-Mechanics-MTE-Project

-Quantum Mechanics mid term project, 3rd Semester, B. Tech:
-Solving the Schrodinger equation using finite difference method in MATLAB.
+# Solving the schdrongier wave equation using finite difference method
+The schrodinger wave equation is given by the